StrawberryTurtle/TPSteno/README.md

 # TPSteno

-Forked from Grahp's modified TPSteno layout.
+Forked from Grahp's modified TPSteno layout which is forked from https://github.com/sammdot/plover-stenotype-extended/blob/main/extended_stenotype.py

-Forked from https://github.com/sammdot/plover-stenotype-extended/blob/main/extended_stenotype.py thx jen
+Thx Graph and jen